segunumoru1/Online-Payments-Fraud-Detection-Blossom-Bank/README.md

  3. Data set for loaded using pd.read_csv("") from the local computer
  4. Identifying the first five columns and the last five columns of the data set using data.head() and data.tail()
  5. Exploraatory Data Analysis

  - Inspection of Data set:

  i. identification of columns

  ii.
-Identifiying if there are unique vslues iii. checked if there are missing values and visualizing it using the heatmap iv. identified the shape of the entire data set
+Identifiying if there are unique vslues

+ iii. checked if there are missing values and visualizing it using the heatmap

+ iv. identified the shape of the entire data set

  v.
-Checked the info of the columns and data types vi. checked the statistical analysis of the data vii. outlier detection
+Checked the info of the columns and data types

+ vi. checked the statistical analysis of the data

+ vii. outlier detection

  ## Relationship, insights and Visualizations
  -Univariate Analysis techniques was done and visualisation after creating a function that properly labels fraud_trans.

--Bivariate Analysis was done by comparing two categorical variables and its visualization -Multivariate Analysis was done with transaction types in relation to transaction amount and fraud status.
+-Bivariate Analysis was done by comparing two categorical variables and its visualization.

+-Multivariate Analysis was done with transaction types in relation to transaction amount and fraud status.

 ## Peforming Feature Engineering by encoding categorical variables.